rfeinberg3/ecomAssistant/DataScraper/README.md

 `main.py` iterates through a list of newline seperated keywords searching for up to 200 results for each keyword.

+## Data

+Data was generated using eBay API search calls on a set of keywords with the limit set to 200 (`scraper.search_and_scrape(keyword, 200)`).

+Keyword text file examples can be seen in the `src/keywords` directory.
+To obtain the lists, CharGPT-4o was prompted for a keywords list.
+An example prompt:

+"""Give me a common and diverse set of items you would typically find on eBay such as these:
+Watch
+Technology
+Cars
+Games
+Shoes
+Clothes

+I am prompting a datascraper to search these items and collect there data for model training.
+Extend the list above with as many items as you deem necessary for a diverse model training dataset.
+Format your response as newline seperated item keywords like above."""

 ## eBay’s RESTful APIs

 Yet another reason for using eBay’s API service is its transition from traditional API services to REST-based APIs.
 This shift is so profound that it alone justifies using this service.